Germoe/hit-predictor/project_report.md

     - Most songs are written predominantly with a 4 time signature
     - Full keys (e.g. C,D,E or F) are relatively more popular than keys using semitones (e.g. C#,D# or F#)

-Beyond that unfortunately it doesn't look like we can make out any major differences between hits and non-hits using these features.
+Beyond that unfortunately it doesn't look like we can make out any major differences between Hits and Non-Hits using these features.
 While these differences might still be statistically significant we'll have to check whether they hold enough predictive information to be used in a model.

 ### 4.2.9 Conclusion

-We've seen that multiple features (e.g. Danceability, Energy, Loudness, Instrumentalness and Valence) show quite interesting discrepancies to Non-Hits.
-Most of the discrepancies are within the spectrum of all songs, as would be expected.
-After all, hits are simply a subset of songs that are released every day.
-It would make sense that Hit songs are more streamlined and generally more prone to follow trends.
+We've seen that multiple features (e.g. Danceability, Energy, Loudness, Instrumentalness and Valence) reflect historic music trends quite well and that the Hits of the time represent quite interesting subsets within the Non-Hits spectrums.
+Overlap is expected, after all, Hits are not likely to become Hits simply due to their intrinsic features.
+It also would make sense that Hit songs are representing a more or less distinct subset as they are popular music which indicates a mainstream appeal and a certain general likeability.
+Hence, they are more streamlined and more prone to follow trends.
 We can see this especially during the 1990s and 2000s.
 Most of the features are narrowing into subsections of the entire spectrum of available popular music.

 We were also able to make out distinct trends for certain time periods (e.g. before 1980s, between 1990s and 2000s or after the 2000s).

-With these tools in-hand we're going to create a Machine Learning Model to predict the potential for a Song to become a hit.
+There's certainly plenty of opportunity to further investigate these features.
+In a future iteration, I'm contemplating investigating few additional questions:
+- Is there any dominance of genre during certain periods?
+- What is the influence of artists on features and time periods?

+But for now we're going to conclude our Exploratory Data Analysis and narrow in on our feature selection.

 -------------------------------------------------

 # 5. The Inferential Statistical Analysis

 The section on inferential statistics is looking at statistical significance on observations made and thoughts had during the EDA.
-This is an essential step to understanding whether or not the differences between hits and non-hits are factual or just happened by chance.
+This is an essential step to understanding whether or not the differences between Hits and Non-Hits are factual or just happened by chance.

 The focus for us lies on three categories:
 - Distribution between Hits and Non-Hits